 From the day, more than 100 years ago, when girl textile workers walked out of the mills in Dover, N. H., down to the strike of woolen workers in Lawrence, Mass., in 1931, youth has taken an active and spirited part in strikes to win better working and living conditions.
-Beaten with police clubs, shot down by militia, arrested, jailed, back on the picket line and jailed again, young workers have fought to the finish against the corporations and against the selling out of a strike by oldline labor officials.
+Beaten with police clubs, shot down by militia, arrested, jailed, back on the picket line and jailed again, young workers have fought to the finish against the corporations and against the selling out of a strike by old-line labor officials.

-Strikes in Lawrence, 1912; Paterson, 1913; the steel industry, 1919; West Virginia and Herrin, 1922; Passaic, 1926; New Bedford, 1928; Gastonia, 1929; Flint and Danville, 1930, are only a few typical strikes of the last 20 years in which fighting youth has played a leading part.
+Strikes in Lawrence, 1912; Paterson, 1913; the steel industry, 1919; West Virginia and Herrin, 1922; Passaic, 1926; New Bedford, 1928; Gastonia, 1929; Lawrence, 1931, and Kentucky, 1932, are typical strikes of the last 20 years in which fighting youth has played a leading part.
 In Lawrence a child striker, Johnnie Ramie, was bayoneted to death by a militiaman; and a young girl striker, Annie Lo Pizzo, was shot and killed by police.
-In the great steel strike of 1919 a 19-year old Negro boy, unable to write even his own name, refused to turn strike-breaker when brought into Pennsylvania for that purpose, and threw in his lot with the strikers.
-In Passaic a young girl leading the picket line was knocked down and then clubbed into unconsciousness by the police.
-In New Bedford a girl led the left-wing strikers in protest to the hall where local officials of the United Textile Workers (A. F. of L.) were preparing to betray the strike.
-In the Flint auto workers' strike in 1930 young workers led a big strikers' parade through the heart of the city in defiance of police edict.
-The police chief of Flint later admitted to the Fish Committee that the young workers were so strongly massed he had not interfered with them, being "anxious to avert disorder."
-These are only scattered instances of militant young workers who have resisted drives to worsen their conditions.
+In the great steel strike of 1919 a 19-year old Negro boy, unable to write even his own name, refused to turn strike-breaker when brought into Pennsylvania for that purpose, and joined the strikers.